5.6 Diversity-Responsive Assessment and Fair Interpretation

 RecommendationsIgnoring barriers to careMatch recommendations to resources and context

 Interpreter use requires care.
-The interpreter should be qualified, neutral, and briefed about confidentiality and the assessment role.
-Family members are usually poor choices for formal assessment interpretation because privacy, role conflict, and accuracy can be compromised.
-The psychologist should document interpreter involvement and avoid treating translated responses as if no language mediation occurred.
+The interpreter should be trained, neutral, and briefed about confidentiality and the assessment role.
+Family members, and especially children, are poor choices for formal-assessment interpretation because privacy, role conflict, and accuracy are compromised.
+The psychologist documents interpreter involvement and never treats translated responses as if no language mediation occurred; meaning can shift in translation even with a skilled interpreter.

 Translated instruments are not automatically equivalent.
-A literal translation may miss idioms, reading level, cultural meaning, or item difficulty.
-When using translated measures, the psychologist should review validation evidence, norms, and whether the construct is measured similarly in the target population.
-When evidence is weak, conclusions should be narrower.
+A literal translation can miss idioms, reading level, cultural meaning, or item difficulty.
+Proper cross-cultural adaptation requires evidence of measurement invariance, that the instrument measures the same construct in the target population.
+When validation evidence is weak, conclusions must be narrower.
+Watch for construct bias (the trait is defined differently across cultures), method bias (unfamiliarity with the test format), and item bias or differential item functioning.

-Accommodations for disability should reduce access barriers without changing the construct unless the referral question requires measuring performance under ordinary conditions.
+Accommodations for disability should reduce access barriers without changing the construct, unless the referral question requires measuring performance under ordinary conditions.
 Extra breaks, assistive technology, large print, accessible rooms, or alternative response formats may be appropriate.
-If an accommodation changes what the score means, the report should say so plainly.
+If an accommodation changes what the score means, the report says so plainly.
+This obligation also aligns with the Americans with Disabilities Act, which frames reasonable accommodation in testing.

 Structural context matters.
-Poverty, discrimination, immigration stress, educational opportunity, neighborhood safety, health care access, and legal system exposure can affect functioning and test performance.
-A culturally responsive assessment does not excuse symptoms or impairment.
-It explains them more accurately and helps recommendations become realistic.
+Poverty, discrimination, immigration stress, educational opportunity, neighborhood safety, health-care access, and legal-system exposure all affect functioning and test performance.
+A culturally responsive assessment does not excuse symptoms or impairment; it explains them more accurately and makes recommendations realistic.

 1. Examine the referral question for bias and decision relevance.